jwang/mini_transformer/README.md

 ## Usage
 `mini_transform transform [JSON, XML, OUTPUT=nil, FORMAT=html, MAPPING=nil]`

-Requires the input.json and input.xml, if neither is provided or found, a File Not Found error will occur.
+Requires the json and xml file names, if neither is provided or found, a File Not Found error will occur.

 #### Options
 * An output file name such as output.html.
 Defaults to UID tag or output if not available.